SimonNorrman0/Deutsche-Telekom-SOTP/README.md

 - Trading Comparable Company Analysis
 - Precedent Transaction Analysis
 - Football Field Valuation
-- Investment Memo
+- Very brief Investment Memo

 ---

 ## Investment Thesis

-The market values Deutsche Telekom primarily through a European telecom lens while underappreciating the value of its majority stake in T-Mobile US.
+The market values Deutsche Telekom primarily through a European telecom perspective while underappreciating the value of its majority stake in T-Mobile US.

 A Sum-of-the-Parts approach reveals that the standalone value of the TMUS stake, combined with Deutsche Telekom's highly stable European operations, supports a valuation materially above the current market price.